Make a foolproof Slow Cooker Crème Brûlée! Low & slow heat is ideal for baking custard gently. Add a crunchy sugar crust for a winning treat!

 - ⅓ cup granulated sugar, see Recipe Notes

-For the burnt sugar crust
+For the burnt sugar topping

-- 4 tsp granulated sugar
+- 4 teaspoons granulated sugar

 Instructions

-- Combine the cream and milk in a medium mixing bowl, preferably one with a spout.
+- Combine the heavy cream and milk in a medium mixing bowl, preferably one with a spout.
 Add the vanilla bean seeds and whisk well.
 Add the egg yolks and sugar, whisking well.

 - Pour the custard base into the ramekins about ¾ full.
 Carefully transfer the filled ramekins to the slow cooker.
 Drape two paper towels on the rim of the slow cooker to keep condensation from building.